pierreraby/express-bloom-guard/README.md

 # express-bloom-guard

 Middleware for Express using a BloomFilter to revoke tokens.

 This repository is for testing and benchmarking purposes only.

+To launch the server, client, etc., use the command of your favorite package manager, such as `pnpm run bench`.

 ## The Tiny "Pizza & Caffeine" License